jorgbrown/talks/cppcon2019/Reducing_Template_Compilation_Overhead.md

 ???
 Intro:
 - I'm Jorg Brown
-- I work with Chandler Carruth on Google's C++ PL platform
+- I work with Chandler Carruth on Google's C++ PL platform, specializing in RISC-V
 - Obsessed with performance and optimization.

-I've wanted to have given a talk at CppCon for some time, and finally have one.
+I've wanted to have given a talk at CppCon for some time, and finally have something worthy of talking about.

+There's a recurring theme at work: template compilation overhead.

+Sometimes, it's a case of a team wondering why their builds are so slow.

+A few months ago, we switched from libstdc++ to libc++, and while mostly an improvement, a handful of builds didn't work anymore.

 ---
 name: Background